 Grandma always had something to give anyone who stopped by.
 She especially reached out to the pastor and his family.
 I now realize Grandma helped me see people in ministry as real people who need love, support, and belonging — just like everyone else.
 (She knew that well as a pastor’s spouse.)

 Grandma steered me toward ministry, and our connection pointed me to loving Jesus and his people.

 Joani Schultz is co-author of Why Nobody Wants to Go to Church Anymore.

 I remember the day Pastor Bill Ritter spoke in my sixth-grade Sunday school class.
 He was there to help us prepare for our transition to youth group.
 His gift of a plastic cup with the youth group logo wasn’t expensive, but it made me feel like he really wanted me to attend.
 I still have that cup.

 Pastor Bill took special time out just for me.
 One day he picked me up after school on his motorcycle so all my friends could see how cool I was.
 We drove to Dairy Queen, and he just listened to me.
 He made everyone in his youth group of 100 feel like he was their closest friend.

 I strive to show the same kind of love to children I work with now.

-Scott Kinner is editor of Hands-On Bible Curriculum.
+Scott Kinner is the former editor of Hands-On Bible Curriculum.

 Appointment With God

 Stan had us walk home with him to see his “quiet-time” spot.
-We were shocked to see a leather chair near walls covered with symbols, pictures, notes, memory verses, and so on.
+It shocked us to see a leather chair near walls covered with symbols, pictures, notes, memory verses, and so on.
 Stan obviously had spent much time in his “office with God.”